pdjr-signalk-plugins/range-monitor/README.md

 A notification issued in this way always has its _state_ property set to "normal".

-The cluster of options associate with defining a high threshold have similar semantics to those described above: the __High threshold__ option itself, naturally, defines an upper threshold against which the monitored path value will be tested for a low->high transition.
+The cluster of options associated with defining a high threshold have similar semantics to those described above: the __High threshold__ option itself, naturally, defines an upper threshold against which the monitored path value will be tested for a low-to-high transition.
 ## Use cases

 __1. Issuing a notification when a tank level approaches full__